(A resource guide for anyone whose children are detained at the Riverside Juvenile Hall)

 - Visitors must present a valid Government issued photo identification.

 - Proper dress code is enforced.
 Gang-related attire, sexually expletive images or revealing clothing is strictly prohibited.
 Clothing that promotes drug use and/or illegal behavior is not permitted.

-- No cell phones, hand bags/purses will be allowed in the premises
+- No cell phones, handbags/purses will be allowed on the premises

 - All visitors will go through a standard search procedure for security reasons

-- No food and drinks are allowed in the premises
+- No food and drinks are allowed on the premises

 - Anyone caught in possession of illegal weapons, contraband, and/or alcohol at county juvenile detention facility will be prosecuted under 871.5 WIC.

-- If a visitor appears to be under the influence of alcohol or any illegal substance, he or she will be denied visitation privileges and will not be allowed in the premises.
+- If a visitor appears to be under the influence of alcohol or any illegal substance, he or she will be denied visitation privileges and will not be allowed on the premises.

 Riverside Juvenile Hall seeks to avoid problems with discipline through mutual respect, cooperation, and positive reinforcement.
 Your child can only be disciplined by designated staff.
 If your child is disciplined, the staff member must communicate the specific reasons for the discipline and the relationship between the negative behavior and the disciplinary action taken.
 All disciplinary will be reviewed by the Supervising Probation Officer or a Duty Officer.